arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1300/tutorials/lora-message/lora-message.md

 ## Let's Start

-In this tutorial, we will create a message service that utilizes the LoRa® network.
+In this tutorial, we will create a message service that uses a LoRa®-based communication channel.
 In our other tutorials for the MKR WAN 1300 board, we have typically set up one board as a sender, and one as a receiver.
 Now, we will instead set them up as **both sender and receiver**.
 This will allow us to both send and receive packets simultaneously, which works very similar to any messenger service you might be used to!

 To do this, we basically only need to create one sketch that we will upload to each of the MKR WAN 1300 boards, with only some minor adjustments made in the code for each.